MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 running processes associated with this `ICoreWebView2Environment` except for crashpad process.
 This provide the same list of `ProcessInfo`s as what's provided in `GetProcessInfos`.
-Plus, this also provide the list of associated `FrameInfo`s running in the renderer process.
+Plus, this also provide the list of associated `FrameInfo`s actively running(showing UI elements) in the renderer process.

-* We propose to add the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s running in the asscociated renderer process.
+* We propose to add the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s actively running(showing UI elements) in the asscociated renderer process.

 * We propose extending `CoreWebView2` and `CoreWebView2Frame` to include
 the `FrameId` property.
 This property represents the unique identifier of